graiola/wolf-setup/README.md

 This script will install docker and its dependencies.

+#### Demos:

+We prepared some demos to run directly within the docker container:

+- `./demos/navigation.sh` : Run a navigation demo inside an office
+- `./demos/manipulation.sh` : Run spot with a kinova arm mounted on top
+- `./demos/locomotion.sh` : Run a demo with stairs

 #### Notes:

 - It could be necessary to restart the computer after running `install_docker.sh`.